top of page

 (Confirmation)

-Holy Baptism is our mystical participation in Heaster, since having "died to sin," through baptism we rise with Christ to live in newness of life" (Rom.
+Holy Baptism is our mystical participation in Easter, since having "died to sin," through baptism we rise with Christ to live in newness of life" (Rom.
 6:2-4) as children of God.
 By Holy Chrismation, which in the Byzantine Rite is administered immediately after baptism, we mystically participate in Pentecost, the coming of the Holy Spirit upon us.

 Holy Chrismation is performed by anointing with a sacred oil, consecrated by the bishop on Holy Thursday (cf. Byzantine Leaflet Series, 1987, No. 37), called - chrism.
 Hence the proper name of the mystery - Holy Chrismation.
 In Greek the chrism is called - myron, therefore in Old-Slavonic the mystery is called - Myropomazanije, meaning the anointing with myro.
 In the Western World they call this sacrament - Confirmation.